Shilpilibm/ATT_knowledge/Q_15/issues.md

 Malfunctioning devices or equipment are a common network problem that can disrupt network operations and lead to various connectivity issues.
 This category encompasses hardware failures or malfunctions within network devices, such as routers, switches, firewalls, servers, or network interface cards (NICs).
 When devices malfunction, they may experience performance degradation or cease to function altogether, impacting the overall network performance and user experience.

 You need to ensure that all the devices on your network are configured correctly in order for your network to work properly.
-Whenever you install or reconfigure a device, or upgrade equipment firmware on your network, you need to test that device to ensure that it’s been configured correctly.
+Whenever you install or reconfigure a device, or upgrade equipment firmware on your network, you need to test that device to ensure that it's been configured correctly.

 Many network performance issues are caused by device misconfigurations that can affect different parts of your network and turn into major problems down the line.
-That’s why you need to pay attention to all the switches and devices on your network to ensure that they’re always working as they should be, and react quickly if they aren’t.
+That's why you need to pay attention to all the switches and devices on your network to ensure that they're always working as they should be, and react quickly if they aren't.

 I. The Consequences of Malfunctioning Devices or Equipment